 - Completion: once the expander reaches your desired size, your surgeon will remove it and replace it with your permanent implant.

 For women who lack sufficient tissue elsewhere on their bodies or who would rather avoid the scars associated with flap type reconstructions, this procedure provides a great alternative.
 If you think this may be for you, why not get the process started?
 Please call us with your questions or to schedule a consultation at 972.566.3939.

-What Types Of Cancer Breast Reconstruction Implants Are There
+What Types of Breast Reconstruction Implants Are Available?

-What Are The Advantages And Disadvantages of Implant Reconstruction?
+Advantages and Disadvantages of Implant Breast Reconstruction

 - The recovery from the initial expander placement surgery is usually quicker than flap surgery.

 - It may be easier to control the final size of the reconstructed breast with implant reconstruction.